sjoerdev/sjoerdev.github.io/content/posts/zig-for-c-devs.md

 All Zig files are modules, and you can import any ``.zig`` file directly.
 There are no header/implementation separation like C.

+Zig does not have an official package manager like Cargo or NuGet.
+Dependencies are normally included as source in your repository, and `build.zig` is used to wire them into the build.
+That means Zig code dependencies are usually compiled together as source, so Zig projects are effectively static at the Zig-source level.

+Many projects use vendoring or git submodules to manage external libraries, because keeping dependency source in the tree is the most common way to share Zig code.
+But git submodules are a workflow choice, not a Zig language feature.

+Multiple files can safely `@import("same_module.zig")`; the compiler treats it as the same shared module and does not duplicate the code.

 ## Strings and Arrays

 **String Literals:**